 Buy Long-Term Pasta Food Storage

-- The Latter-day Saint Church sells long-term 30-year shelf life pasta in cans which are easier to store.
+- The Latter-day Saint Church sells long-term 30-year shelf life macaroni and spaghetti bites (small 1-inch pasta) in cans.
 You may also store pasta in buckets with oxygen absorber packets.

 - Since it’s recommended that we gradually build up our supply, perhaps start with a few boxes with six cans this year.